cdegroot/palapa/apps/ecs/README.md

 `VelocityComponent.tick` on them.
 The tick method will then update the entity's `:position` component to the new position per the velocity.
-Although currently the ticks are called synchronously it is not hard to see how this can be ran in parallel; similarly, the `Registry` module, which currently is a simple GenServer managing a Map, can easily be rewritten to use an ETS table for more performance.
+Although currently the ticks are called synchronously it is not hard to see how this can be ran in parallel.

 Overall, I think that the high level design leverages Erlang processes quite well.
 Currently, I'm finalizing a Pong implementation to see how this